stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 The 3D semi-transparent surface arround the connectivity nodes, whether it is the cortical surface or the outer-skin, is used just for giving space guidance.

-You can select an individual node and righ-click on it to visualize the incoming or outgoing edges.
+You can select an individual node and righ-click on it to activate the incoming or outgoing edges.

 For each node you can choose a different color to apply to its edges.

 .. figure:: screenshots/connectivity3d_coloredges.jpg